 How to Change Your Social Security Disability Benefits Address

 Social Security Disability benefits are cash payments the Social Security Administration sends to thousands of disabled Americans.
-To be eligible for Social Security Disability Insurance, the disabled individual must have worked and paid income taxes a sufficient number of years prior to becoming disabled.
-If you receive SSDI benefits, you get your payments each month either via direct deposit, or a monthly check in the mail.
+To be eligible for Social Security Disability Insurance, the disabled individual must have worked and paid income taxes for a sufficient number of years prior to becoming disabled.
+If you receive SSDI benefits, you get your payment each month via either direct deposit or a check in the mail.

 Before You Contact the Social Security Administration

-Prior to letting the Social Security Administration know of your move, you must have several pieces of information to make your change of address go as smoothly as possible.
+Prior to letting the Social Security Administration know of your move, you must have several pieces of information ready for your change of address to go as smoothly as possible.

-You must secure your permanent address for the Social Security Administration to start sending your checks and any related correspondence to the new address.
+- A new address: You must secure your permanent address prior to requesting that the Social Security Administration start sending your checks and any related correspondence there.
 You should have already signed a lease and be absolutely certain you're moving to the address.
 The Social Security Administration may take several weeks to process your information, during which your benefits payments may be delayed.
 If you change your mind or make a mistake when reporting the new address, your payments could be delayed by a month or longer.
 Ensure that you know your new address' zip code.

 Changing Your Social Security Disability Address Online

 The easiest way to change your address for your SSDI Benefits is through the online system.